• Arduino

 # Initialization of GPIO18 as output

-device = Pin(18, Pin.OUT, value=0)
+relay = Pin(18, Pin.OUT, value=0)

 # Switch on relay

-# Wait 3 seconds
+# wait 3 seconds

 # Switch off relay